ismasan/ismaelcelis.com/content/posts/practical-railway-oriented-pipelines-in-ruby.md

 ## Conclusion

 Like anything, this approach has its trade-offs.
-If you prefer inheritance over composition, or the processing required can't be easily broken down into steps, then this approach might not be the best fit.
+If the problem can be better thought of as an object graph rather than a sequence, or the processing required can't be easily broken down into steps, then this approach might not be the best fit.

 In general, I've found it provides a _simple_ mental model to reason about problems (in [the Rick Hickey sense](https://www.youtube.com/watch?v=SxdOUGdseq4)).